-Many foreigners have been robbed in night clubs, bars and restaurants including fast food shops in the centre of Prague.
-Care should be taken with personal belongings, particularly in crowded areas and locations frequented by tourists.
-Belongings should not be left unattended in youth hostels, even for short periods of time.
-Foreigners have also been robbed or assaulted after accepting "spiked" drinks from strangers.
+Foreigners have been robbed in night clubs, bars and restaurants including fast food shops in the centre of Prague.
+Foreigners have also been robbed or assaulted after accepting spiked drinks from strangers.
+Take care of personal belongings, particularly in crowded areas and locations frequented by tourists.
+Don’t leave your belongings unattended in youth hostels, even for short periods of time.

 Travellers have been robbed after accepting offers of help, particularly with luggage, at Prague's main railway station.

 Money and valuables

-When in the Czech Republic, you are advised to change money only at banks or the money exchange shopfronts located on almost every street in tourist areas, rather than money changers on the street.
+You should change money only at banks or money exchange shopfronts rather than money changers on the street.
 Money exchange shopfronts can be easily found in tourist areas.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 There have been many reports of taxi drivers refusing to use taxi meters and overcharging travellers.
 To avoid being overcharged, you should avoid hailing taxis on the street, use a ‘Fair Place Taxi’ stand or call to arrange an official taxi such as AAA Radiotaxi, Profitaxi or Citytaxi, and ensure the taxi meter is running.

 Seat reservations on Super City trains in the Czech Republic are mandatory.
 Failure to obtain a reservation prior to boarding will result either in paying for the seat immediately or on completion of the trip.
 In both cases you may also be fined.

 The Czech Republic has a high rate of road fatalities.
-Speed is the main cause of road accidents and fatalities.
+Excessive speed is the main cause of road accidents and fatalities.
 Roads in rural areas may be in a poor state of repair.